kyma-project/api-gateway/docs/user/troubleshooting-guides/03-10-dns-mgt/03-10-dns-mgt-connection-refused.md

----
-title: Connection refused or timeout
+# Connection refused or timeout
----

 ## Symptom